I guess I've been on the road long enough to have encountered some frequently asked questions.

 Dangers from inappropriate presumptions are real, and many women (myself included) have faced their share without even leaving home.
 This article (in spite of its cringeworthy title) sums up the dilemma female travelers face in what is arguably a man's world.
 To paraphrase: Having adventure requires the traveler to say yes, but society dictates that for her safety, women need to say no. Solo travel is entirely possible, but safety may require a more 'underdog' approach depending on your context; gender, race, or otherwise.
 For that matter, it's too simple to write off my boldness as a direct function of my background in martial arts – if anything, being physically capable merely illuminates what is beyond my abilities, and therefore where I need to take up the slack with other travel skills.
 Think traits like observation, character judgement, awareness, and effectively sizing up a situation.

-In the end, I can only tell the story from my perspective and I only assume as much risk as I'm comfortable with.
+In the end, I can only tell the story from my perspective, and I only assume as much risk as I'm comfortable with.
 Is it more difficult to "do this as a woman" due to the blindness that male privilege affords?
-Is having an answer to that somehow supposed to make me feel better, like Nah nah nah it's harder for me?
+Some would say so.
+Is having a definitive answer to that supposed to make me feel better, like Nah nah nah it's harder for me?
 No?
 Then zero fucks are given.

 People make all sorts of assumptions, and almost always it's a reflection on their past, not me personally.
-Just ask, and listen when people talk.
+Just ask, and listen when people speak about their lives.
 Overwhelmingly, strangers have been exceptionally kind, if not slightly befuddled at this whole undertaking.
+People are, dare I say it, generally good.
 I don't operate under the belief that I'm a victim, bait on two wheels.
 So far humanity has supported my case.
 Big thumbs up for humanity!

 Whew, that was a long answer.